 Calculus will incrementally build and reinforce their knowledge through continual practice and review.
 Following a condensed summary of key algebra, trigonometry, and analytic geometry topics, students explore limits, functions, and the differentiation and integration of variables.

-K-5: Students use memory work, copy work, discussion and labs to experience the world around us.
+K-6: Students use memory work, copy work, discussion and labs to experience the world around us.
 Unlike traditional classic schools that focus on one domain such as a year of Astronomy, Legacy breaks the year into four domains (Life, Earth, Physical, and Human Anatomy) and focus on each domain for nine-week cycles.
 Each level provides a deeper understanding than the year before.
+Fifth grade students experience a General Science course while 6th grade students spend a year digging into Life Science.

-Students in grades 6 and up will take a variety of the following courses: General Science, Earth Science, Life Science, Physical Science, Biology, Marine Biology, Chemistry 1, Chemistry 2, Physics 1, Physics 2, and Advanced Physics.
+Students in grades 7 and up will take a variety of the following courses: Earth Science with Apologetics, Integrated Physics and Chemistry, Biology, Marine Biology, Chemistry 1, Chemistry 2, Physics 1, Physics 2, and Advanced Physics.

 Including handwriting, reading acquisition, spelling, genre writing, literature, grammar, and speaking skills, Legacy Classical Christian Academy strives to adopt curriculum that will allow the average child to excel and the gifted child to be challenged while staying true to a classical method of learning.
 We have adopted the following programs that are appropriately sequenced throughout the school years.